Basic Introduction to YugabyteDB Components

-The YB-Master process makes use of Raft to maintain system metadata and records like where tablets are located, and what security policies are enabled on them.
-This process also performs some background operations like initiating rebalancing and other administrative operations.
-We should note that the YB-Master process does not participate in I/O operations related to serving data requests.
+The YB-Master server makes use of Raft to maintain system metadata and records like where tablets are located, and what security policies are enabled on them.
+This server also performs some background operations like initiating rebalancing and other administrative operations.
+We should note that the YB-Master server does not participate in I/O operations related to serving data requests.

 In a nutshell